 Holders of special facility licences (catering) may apply to sell or supply liquor at a function where the caterer has been engaged, by a person organising the function, to provide liquor for consumption by persons at that premises.

-Further information on the Director's Policy - Special Facility Licence - Catering
+Further information about the Director's Policy - Special Facility Licence - Catering.

 Factors involved when assessing applications for temporary bars

 Section 33(1) of the Act provides that the licensing authority has the absolute discretion to grant or refuse an application under the Act, on any ground or for any reason that it considers to be in the public interest.

 A key factor when considering an application for a temporary bar is whether the proposal incorporates a genuine event or function.
 Where an event organiser engages a prospective liquor licensee to sell or supply liquor at the event, the sale of liquor

 Applicants are encouraged to collaborate with existing licensees to actively promote events being held in partnership.

 In cases where over 500 persons are expected to attend2 and the event is proposed to be held over a period longer than one (1) calendar week, a public interest assessment is required demonstrating that the event is in the public interest,